littlebizzy/slickstack/readme.md

 | **ClamAV** | [mirrors](https://mirrors.slickstack.io/modules/clamav/) | 0.102.x | `freshclam.conf` |

 ## Changelog

+* **NEW!** A new variable `SS_DATABASE_REMOTE` in the `ss-config` now indicates whether your origin server is using a remote MySQL database or not.
+If this variable is set to `true` than `ss-install` will skip installation of MySQL module on the origin server.

 * **NEW!** All Nginx server blocks are now installed under `/var/www/sites` instead of the default Debian folder `/etc/nginx/sites-available` and/or `/etc/nginx/sites-enabled` ... this means that you can now easily backup your server blocks by setting your remote SFTP backup service to sync everything under the `/var/www/` parent directory... it also means one more thing you don't need to `cd` around Linux to find anymore... since SlickStack only supports a single domain and everything is automated using our `ss-config` settings, there was no need to keep the Debian approach to Nginx server blocks anymore.